paweljakubas/j-data-analysis/chapters/inverted-table.md

 ```

 Note that the ability to transform the inverted table like above means we will be defering numerical conversion to the last stage.
-Before that we can use some conversions to rely not on lexicographical ordering but for example numerical one, but we will return
+In processing steps we can use some value conversions from literal to numerical (like we did in ordering), but we will return
 to literal representation due to capability presented above.
 In the end we usually want to facilitate matrix operations,
 and in the steps leading to that we will try to maintain literal data type.
 More on handling null values is presented in
 [Null values](#null-values) section.